 Here we go with a short bookdump.

-Simon wrote a lot of very short books including a lot of theory about organisations, self organisation and
+Simon wrote a lot of very short books including a lot of theory about organisations, self-organisation and systems theory.

 Einführung in Systemtheorie und Konstruktivismus by Fritz B. Simon (AFAIK there is an English translation available, I’ll share a link as soon as I found it)